luiscardenas97/CSE_212/2-linked-list.md

 # Linked Lists
 Sometimes when creating an array, it's hard to know how many items we will include in our array or the right order in which we want to insert the items since the beginning of our project.
-In such situations, it's very common change our mind or make mistakes and we want to have an easy way to add or delete elements that are not necessary in the beginning or the end of our array.
+In such situations, it's very common to change our mind or make mistakes and we want to have an easy way to add or delete elements that are not necessary in the beginning or the end of our array.
 Maybe we want to do it in the middle of our arrangement.
 If this is our thinking, not many data structures give us this flexibility to easily add elements into our array.
-However, **Linked lists** allows us to collect data and stored it in memory in a random way.
-This data structure guarantees us that each element in the list will be stored in some place in memory but not each element will necessarily located in the address next to another element.
-To understand how it's possible that this data structure keep all the items in the list together, you can read the next section.
+However, **Linked lists** allows us to collect data and store it in memory in a random way.
+This data structure guarantees us that each element in the list will be stored in some place in memory but not each element will necessarily be located in the address next to another element.
+To understand how it's possible that this data structure keeps all the items in the list together, you can read the next section.

 <br>